Skip to main content

 #1: Underground disposal

-According to the EPA, these hazardous material disposal facilities will vary in their sustainability.
+According to the EPA, these hazardous material disposal facilities will vary in sustainability.
 The agency is responsible for protecting people and the natural world by verifying that these units’ design, operation, and maintenance adhere to its standards.

-In 2022, approximately 2.32 million cubic feet of radioactive waste was disposed of.
+In 2022, approximately 2.32 million cubic feet of radioactive waste were disposed of.
 Proper disposal in deep geological repositories, like the Waste Isolation Pilot Plant (WIPP) in New Mexico, ensures long-term containment of hazardous substances.

 #2: Landfill disposal